 Michigan is a home rule state.
 Oakland County has no authority over public policies including land use controls, tax policies affecting land, zoning ordinances, building codes, fees and charges, growth limitations and policies affecting the return on residential investment.
-During PY 2020, Oakland County completed a new Analysis of Impediments to Fair Housing Choice (AI) effective July 1, 2021.
-The AI identifies barriers to affordable housing to be addressed in a Fair Housing Plan which will inform the County's next Five-Year Consolidated Plan (PY 2021 - PY 2025).
+However, recognizing the impact such policies can have on housing affordability and access, Oakland County has taken significant steps to address these barriers within the limits of its authority.
+During Program Year (PY) 2020, the County completed a comprehensive Analysis of Impediments to Fair Housing Choice (AI).
+This analysis identified both policy and market-driven barriers to affordable housing across the County.